Schubert variety

-In algebraic geometry, a Schubert variety is a certain subvariety of a Grassmannian, usually with singular points.
-Like a Grassmannian, it is a kind of moduli space, whose points correspond to certain kinds of subspaces V, specified using linear algebra, inside a fixed vector subspace W. Here W may be a vector space over an arbitrary field, though most commonly over the complex numbers.
+In algebraic geometry, a Schubert variety is a certain subvariety of a Grassmannian, $\mathbf{Gr}_k(V)$ of $k$-dimensional subspaces of a vector space $V$, usually with singular points.
+Like the Grassmannian, it is a kind of moduli space, whose elements satisfy conditions giving lower bounds to the dimensions of the intersections of its elements $w\subset V$, with the elements of a specified complete flag.
+Here $V$ may be a vector space over an arbitrary field, but most commonly this taken to be either the real or the complex numbers.